-2023 Corporate Governance Statement
+2024 Corporate Governance Statement

-2023 Corporate Governance Statement
+2024 Corporate Governance Statement

-The Pro Medicus Limited Board of Directors (Board) is pleased to present the Company's Corporate Governance Statement for 2023 (Statement).
-This Statement outlines our principal corporate governance practices in place during the financial year ended 30 June 2023.
+The Board of Directors (Board) is pleased to present the Pro Medicus Limited ("the Company") and its controlled entities (together, the "Group") Corporate Governance Statement for 2024 (Statement).
+This Statement outlines our principal corporate governance practices in place during the financial year ended 30 June 2024.
 Copies of all governance documents referred to in this Statement can be found at Promed.com.au.